-If you already have a Pipeline setup and want to add another with similar Milestones, you can quickly duplicate an existing Pipeline by going to Account Settings > Sales Pipelines and clicking the Duplicate option beside the Pipeline you want to duplicate.
+If you already have a Pipeline set up and want to add another with similar Milestones, you can quickly duplicate an existing Pipeline by going to Account Settings > Sales Pipelines and clicking the Duplicate option beside the Pipeline you want to duplicate.
 This brings up a modal where you can name your new Pipeline and click Duplicate to confirm.
-This will make a Pipeline with the same Milestones and settings but won’t copy any of the Opportunities from the Pipeline you duplicated.
+This will create another Pipeline with the same Milestones and settings, but won’t copy over any of the Opportunities from the original Pipeline you duplicated.

 On the Sales Pipeline tab, you can view your Pipelines in a couple of different ways.

 On the kanban view, click the Pipeline filter at the top of the page to switch between your pipelines quickly.
 This allows you to see the state of each Pipeline visually.
 You can only view one Pipeline at a time on the kanban view.

 At the top of the Kanban view, you will see the total value of all your Pipelines and the total forecasted value of all Pipelines.
 You can also see the values of the currently selected Pipeline at the left side of the screen.

 Switch over to the list view and you can view any number of your Pipelines at the same time by using the Pipelines filter at the top of the page and checking the checkboxes of the Pipelines you would like to include.
 This view allows you to aggregate your Opportunities into a single list to get the context of multiple pipelines simultaneously.

 You can also add a Pipeline column to the list to easily see which Pipeline each Opportunity belongs to.
 To do this, click the column icon at the right side of the page and check the Pipeline checkbox.

 Depending on your setup, you may find that you need to move Opportunities from one Pipeline to another.
 There are a few ways you can do this.